Skip to article frontmatterSkip to article content

 logging.getLogger("urllib3.connectionpool").setLevel(logging.ERROR)

-DATADIR = Path("/home/jovyan/shared-public/SWOT/data") # Shared data files that cannot be streamed
+DATADIR = Path("/home/jovyan/shared-public/SWOT/data") # Path to data files that cannot be streamed

 GL_SHP = DATADIR / "Antarctica_masks/scripps_antarctica_polygons_v1.shp" # Grounding line shapefile